October 30, 2023

-This year, all of our clocks will “fall back” early in the morning of Sunday, November 6, while we’re all (hopefully!) still sleeping.
+In just a week and a half, all of our clocks will “fall back” early Sunday morning, while we’re all (hopefully!) still sleeping.

 Before having kids, I LOVED when it was time to fall back every year because that meant an extra hour of sleep!
 And who doesn’t love more sleep??